actinia-org/actinia-introduction/docs/index.md

 <img src="img/actinia_logo.png" width="30%" align="right">

 Actinia ([https://actinia.mundialis.de/](https://actinia.mundialis.de/)) is an open source REST API for scalable, distributed, high performance processing of geographical data that uses mainly GRASS GIS for computational tasks.
-Core functionality includes the processing of single and time series of satellite images, of raster and vector data.
+Core functionality includes the processing of single scenes and time series of satellite images, of raster and vector data.
 With the existing (e.g. Landsat) and Copernicus Sentinel big geodata pools which are growing day by day, actinia is designed to follow the paradigm of bringing algorithms to the cloud stored geodata.
 Actinia is an OSGeo Community Project since 2019.

 In this course we will briefly give a short introduction to REST API and cloud processing concepts.
-This is followed by an introduction to actinia processing along with hands-on to get more familiar with the topic by exercises.
+This is followed by an introduction to actinia processing along with hands-on to get more familiar with the topic by means of exercises.

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.2631917.svg)](https://doi.org/10.5281/zenodo.2631917)